trilitech/tezos-developer-docs/docs/unity/sample-game.md

   The backend application is responsible for all interaction with the smart contract, including minting operations.
   It also manages the token metadata and images, which are pinned to IPFS.

+  For information about the REST API endpoints, see this page: https://game.baking-bad.org/back/swagger/.

 - The **backend database** stores persistent information about players, such as the number of games they have played.

 - The **smart contract** is an instance of the built-in contract that comes with the Unity SDK.